anupshinde/anupzsite/contents/posts/adding-dependencies-data-nodejs-npm-package/index.md

 #### NOTE on not-polluting NPM registry with examples.

-While NPM makes it easier for us to distribute packages, I would recommnend that you unpublish **each and every** version of the sample packages that you created during this tutorial
+While NPM makes it easier for us to distribute packages, I would recommend that you unpublished **each and every** version of the sample packages that you created during this tutorial

 You can do so from your ```src``` directory